Skip to Content

 • Humantay Lagoon (bright blue lake with mountains in the backdrop)

-• Option to do the same ziplining as the Jungle Trek
+• Option to do the same ziplining tour as the Jungle Trek

 Salkantay Trek Review: Important Information to Know/Consider